RobLoach/raylib-nuklear/README.md

 void UnloadNuklearImage(struct nk_image img);                // Unload a Nuklear image.
-And free its data void CleanupNuklearImage(struct nk_image img);               // Frees the data stored by the Nuklear image void SetNuklearScaling(struct nk_context * ctx, float scaling); // Scale the graphical user interface larger or smaller (1 is the default)
+And free its data void CleanupNuklearImage(struct nk_image img);               // Frees the data stored by the Nuklear image void SetNuklearScaling(struct nk_context * ctx, float scaling); // Scale the graphical user interface larger or smaller (1 is the default) float GetNuklearScaling(struct nk_context * ctx);            // Retrieves the scale of the given Nuklear contextgit
 ```

 See the [Nuklear API documenation](https://immediate-mode-ui.github.io/Nuklear/doc/nuklear.html) for more how to use Nuklear.